-Feed composition can present a risk when meat is used for production of raw feed, and its contamination occurs during or after processing, turning feed into a potential fomite.
-Inadequate storage of feed, e.g., in areas accessible to roaming animals and pests, and reuse of leftover food can increase the risk of feed contamination.
+Feed composition can present a risk when products of susceptible species are used for feed production, or when contamination occurs during or after processing.
+Inadequate storage of feed, e.g. in areas accessible to roaming animals and pests, and reuse of leftover food can increase the risk of feed contamination.
 To date, there is no record of feed contamination with SARS-CoV-2.

-The following measures are recommended to avoid contamination of feed:
+The following measures are recommended to avoid contamination of feed with SARS-CoV-2:

-- Avoid feeding fresh meat to farmed animals.
-The use of processed feed is preferrable to fresh meat and offal. - Avoid repurposing food waste, human or other, to feed animals susceptible to SARS-CoV-2 infection without previous heat treatment. - Maintain general hygiene of the premises where the animals are kept to avoid contamination.
-This includes pest control (e.g., prevent rodents, reptiles, birds and vermin) and regulating access of humans to animal feed and equipment through strict hygiene and decontamination protocols. - Feeding systems must wherever possible be closed to ensure that feed storage and feed delivery systems are protected from access and contamination by wild birds, stray animals and rodents. - Feed spills should be cleaned up without delay and feeding practices that could spread disease pathogens to susceptible species should be avoided e.g., do not refeed uneaten, potentially contaminated, rations or allow feed to remain where it could be consumed by susceptible animals.
+- Maintain general hygiene of the premises where the animals are kept (e.g. prevent rodents and vermin) to avoid contamination. - Feeding systems must wherever possible be closed to ensure that feed storage and feed delivery systems are protected from access and contamination by wild birds and rodents. - Feed spills should be cleaned up without delay, and feeding practices that could spread disease pathogens to susceptible species should be avoided e.g., do not refeed uneaten, potentially contaminated, rations or allow feed to remain where it could be consumed by susceptible animals.